 tree-based parsing interface.

-like all traditional parsers, processes XML documents sequentially a byte-at-a-time from
+like all traditional parsers, processes XML documents sequentially a byte-at-a-time

 the first to the last byte of input data.
 Each byte passes through several processing